8ly-dev/do-prototype/docs/faq.md

 ### Do you have the AI/ML expertise required for this product?

-While my background is in Computer Science with 20 years of coding experience, I recognize that specialized AI/ML expertise will be crucial for Flowstate's success.
+While my background is in Computer Science with 20 years of coding experience, I recognize that specialized AI/ML expertise will be crucial for Do's success.
 That's exactly why finding co-founders or early team members with strong AI/ML backgrounds is a priority.
 Meanwhile, I've been deepening my knowledge in these areas.
 The initial prototype demonstrates my technical capability to begin implementation, but I'm transparent about needing to build a team with specialized expertise to fully realize my vision.

 ### How will you attract top technical talent in the competitive AI space?